 The strongest real wage procyclicality is observed among workers with extra payments in the private sector, whose effective wage decreased by 1.7% as reaction to a one point increase in unemployment.
 The size of this wage effect is even stronger than that found in the U.S. for salaried job stayers (coefficient of -1.5 in Shin and Solon, 2006) and for salaried job stayers with non-salary income (-0.8 in Devereux, 2001).
 However, the wage measure in these studies are earnings divided by hours, i.e. the average wage, which makes the comparison of the results for the U.S. and the West German labor market difficult.
-The strong procyclicality of effective wages for unpaid overtime workers supports the notion that unpaid overtime is prevailing during recessions, and hence decreasing the effective compensation of workers when unemployment is rising.
+The strong procyclicality of effective wages for unpaid overtime workers rejects the hypothesis that unpaid overtime is prevailing during expansions.
+Unpaid hours show a behavior which is exactly the opposite of the movement of paid overtime, which has been shown to increase during upswings, when labor demand is increasing.
+The effective compensation of unpaid overtime workers may be decreasing during recessions either because they increase their overall overtime hours in terms of unpaid work in the face of rising unemployment, or because the compensation of their normally worked overtime hours is adjusted to current business cycle conditions.